Training and Workshops

 Every year we invite promising young ornithologists to experience nature and ornithology firsthand in a research-oriented setting for nine days.
-“YOWs” enjoy a wide range of hands-on natural history and scientific activities with a focus on bird banding and migration monitoring, centred at Long Point Bird Observatory (LPBO) in southern Ontario.
+“YOWs” enjoy a wide range of hands-on natural history and scientific activities with a focus on bird banding and migration monitoring, centered at Long Point Bird Observatory (LPBO) in southern Ontario.
 Space is limited to six participants per workshop, ranging in age from 13-17 years old.
 A decision on whether or not the 2022 Young Ornithologist Workshop and Internship will go ahead is pending.
 Prospective applicants are encouraged to check back for periodic updates.

 LPBO has been conducting youth training workshops since 1975 and established the Doug Tarry Natural History Fund and Young Ornithologists’ Workshop & Internships in 1991 thanks to the generosity and foresight of the humanitarian and naturalist, Doug Tarry.
 The workshops have since nurtured the interests and skills more than 200 of Canada’s best and brightest scientists, field biologists, and naturalists.The cost of the workshop is $500/person, which is heavily subsidized by funding provided by Long Point Bird Observatory and the Doug Tarry Natural History Fund.
 The fee covers all direct costs of the workshop (accommodation, meals, workshop travel, equipment and materials, special activities while at Long Point, and professional staff with a 2:1 Participant to Instructor ratio at all times).
 Participants are responsible for their own transportation to and from Long Point, but pickups at the nearest airport/train stations can be arranged.